At Amherst, You Can Succeed.

-Peer Tutoring is available to students who are enrolled in Amherst courses and, for a variety of reasons, find themselves in need of tutorial assistance.
-Peer tutors are approved by faculty in the following disciplines: Arabic, Biology, Chemistry, Chinese, Computer Science, Economics, French, Geology, German, Greek, Latin, Music, Philosophy, Physics, Psychology, Russian and Spanish.
-As is customary, students who are concerned about their academic performance are advised to first discuss their concerns with the professor in the course -- those who are interested in working with peer tutors must first receive the approval of their professors.
-The Peer Tutoring Program is overseen by Dean Charri Boykin-East, and she is available for short-term counseling sessions to help students address problems that impede academic progress, e.g., procrastination, time mismanagement, competing priorities (academic and social) and related issues.
+Peer Tutoring is available to students, free of charge, who are enrolled in Amherst courses and, for a variety of reasons, find themselves in need of tutorial assistance.
+Peer tutors are approved by faculty in the following disciplines: Arabic, Biology, Chinese, Computer Science, Economics, French, German, Greek, Latin, Music, Philosophy, Physics, Psychology, Russian and Spanish.
+Students who are concerned about their academic performance are advised to discuss their concerns with the professor in the course.
+Therefore, students interested in working with peer tutors must first receive the approval of their professors.
+The Peer Tutoring Program is overseen by the Office of Student Affairs located in Room 201 of Converse Hall and may be reached at 413-542-2337.
+A member of the staff is available for short-term counseling sessions to help students address problems that impede academic progress, e.g., procrastination, time mismanagement, competing priorities (academic and social) and related issues.

-Academic Writing Services
+Academic Writing Skills

-is a program that provides international students with English and English as a Second Language support.
-ESL instructors provide opportunities for students to participate in private or small group sessions to review written work, review grammar and syntax, and practice pronunciation.
+Writing English-as-a-Second-Language (ESL) is a program that provides international students with English and ESL support.
+ESL instructors work with students in private or small group sessions to review written work, review grammar and syntax, and practice pronunciation.

-Dean Charri Boykin-East is available for short-term counseling sessions that help students address problems impeding their academic progress, e.g., procrastination, time mismanagement, competing priorities (academic and social) and related issues.
-For an appointment, call 413-542-2529.
+The Office of Student Affairs provides advising that helps students address problems impeding their academic progress, such as procrastination, time mismanagement, competing priorities (academic and social) and related issues.
+For an appointment, call 413-542-2337.

 The Writing Center staff offers individualized Writing Counseling sessions that address procrastination, writing anxiety, frustration and writer’s block.
 For a writing counseling appointment, use the Writing Center’s online scheduler.